League Rules

 • Duration: 40% of NASCAR Cup Distance

-• Starting Track State: Practice Session: Moderate Usage (50%); Qual Session: Carry over; Race Session: 100%
+• Starting Track State: Practice Session: Moderate Usage (50%); Qual Session: Carry over; Race Session: Carry over

 • Full Course Cautions: On (Off at Road Courses)